Alexander Wilson (ornithologist)

 Alexander Wilson (July 6, 1766 – August 23, 1813) was a Scottish-American poet, ornithologist, naturalist, and illustrator.
-Identified by George Ord as the "Father of American Ornithology", Wilson is regarded as the greatest American ornithologist prior to Audubon.
+Identified by George Ord as the "Father of American Ornithology", Wilson is regarded as the greatest American ornithologist before Audubon.

 Biography

 Early life

-Wilson was born in Paisley, Scotland on July 6, 1766.
-He was apprenticed as a weaver in 1779.
+Wilson was born in a Presbyterian family in Paisley, Scotland on July 6, 1766.
+Alexander senior ("Saunders") had given up smuggling and taken up weaving where he did well and he supplemented income with liquor distilling.
+The American revolution had caused economic hardship and after the death of Wilson's mother, Mary McNab, his father remarried and moved to Auchinbathie.
+Wilson got a little bit of schooling but spent time herding livestock and at thirteen he apprenticed with his brother-in-law William Duncan.
+He also worked four years as a journeyman, shooting grouse in free time and peddling wares across Scotland.

 Poetry and emigration

 While working as a weaver in Paisley, Wilson became seriously interested in poetry.
 He was inspired by the dialect verse of Robert Burns, who was only seven years older.
 He was close friends with fellow Paisley poet Ebenezer Picken.

 In addition to ballads and pastoral pieces, Wilson wrote satirical commentary on the conditions of weavers in the mills.
-His authorship of a satirical poem with severe personal statements about a mill owner resulted in Wilson's arrest.
-His work was said to be inflammatory and libelous; he was often in trouble with the law.
+In 1792 he wrote a poem called "Watty and Meg: A wife reformed" on a drunkard and his wife, which was quite popular.
+His authorship of a satirical poem "The Shark, or Lang Mills Detected" with severe personal statements about a mill owner named William Sharp resulted in a libel suit.
+He then began to blackmail Sharp and this led to Wilson's arrest.
+His work was said to be inflammatory, against the English, and libelous; he was often in trouble with the law.
 Because he devoted little time to his trade as a weaver, Wilson lived in poverty.
 In 1794, he decided to emigrate to America.